gov-cy/staging-govcy-design-system-docs/src/components/error_message.md

 To help screen reader users, the error message component includes a hidden ‘Error:’ before the error message.
 These users will hear, for example, `<span class="govcy-visually-hidden-error"> Error: </span> The date your passport was issued must be in the past`.
 Also add  `aria-describedby` on the element, with the id of the error message.

-Remember to always summarize all errors at the top of the page, by using the [error summary](../error_summary/).

-More details on how to implement error messages for each component type, can be found on the components' individual documentation page.
+More details on how to style error messages for each component type, can be found on the components' individual documentation page.

+### When to check for errors

+Run the validations for each page or question after the users distinctly indicate that their inputs are ready to be submitted, for example when clicking the “continue” button.
+This gives the user the opportunity to review their answer, or get out of the input’s focus and not get flooded with red error messages which can be overwhelming.

+### Examples

+See below some examples of error messages.

 *Examples*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">